-On February 3, 2010, the Tax Court released it’s decision in Estate of Shurtz v.
-Commissioner,
+On February 3, 2010, the Tax Court released its decision in Estate of Shurtz v.
+Commissioner.

 This case is interesting for a number of reasons.
 First, even though it involves a family limited partnership, the case is not about the estate taking substantial discounts.
 In fact, the word “discount” is not even mentioned in the decision.
 Here, the IRS tried to argue that under section 2036, the full value of all the underlying assets contributed by the Decedent to the partnership should be included in the Decedent’s gross estate, and not the value of her proportionate, possibly non-discounted partnership interest.
-Additionally, this case involves the value of the partnership interest after the death of the first spouse, in which the entirety of the estate was transferred to either a credit shelter trust or a marital deduction trust, thus resulting in no tax due.
+Additionally, this case involves the value of the partnership interest after the death of the first spouse, in which the entirety of the estate was transferred to either a credit shelter trust or a marital deduction trust, resulting in no tax due.

 Background